LucasDelfino92/morrowindsharp/modlist.md

 - [**Smart Ammo**](https://www.nexusmods.com/morrowind/mods/47383?) by abot: ammo autoequip while bow/crossbow/thrown weapon readied.
 It will remember and prefer last hand-picked ammo if pressing Alt while equipping it.
 - [**Soul Gems at Ghostgate**](https://www.nexusmods.com/morrowind/mods/47340) by Gavrilo93: adds a merchant to Ghostgate, Temple who will sell you soul gems and soul trap scrolls.
 Especially convenient for completing the Pilgrimages of the Seven Graces.
 - [**Supply Chests Merged**](https://www.mediafire.com/file/0imsxgeox22x49g/Supply_Chests_Merged_v1.0.zip/file) by Gavrilo93 and CryptsOfTheDead: merge of the [**Imperial Cult**](https://www.nexusmods.com/morrowind/mods/47836), [**Morag Tong**](https://www.nexusmods.com/morrowind/mods/47753), and [**Tribunal Temple**](https://www.nexusmods.com/morrowind/mods/47656) Supply Chest series, and [**Imperial Legion Goods**](https://www.nexusmods.com/morrowind/mods/43002).
   - MO2 will install this mod as a BAIN package.
-Choose your option and click **OK**:
-    - **00 Complete**: only if you didn't install [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) earlier.
-    - **02 Religions Elaborated Compatible**: only if you installed [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843) earlier.
+Tick **02 Religions Elaborated Compatible** and click **OK**.
 - [**Temples with Shrines**](https://www.nexusmods.com/morrowind/mods/45535) by Leyawynn: adds shrines to the temples in Maar Gan, Molag Mar, Suran and Vos.
 - [**Torch Hotkey**](https://www.nexusmods.com/morrowind/mods/45747?) by Remiros, Greatness7, and NullCascade: adds "C" as a dedicated hotkey for light sources.
 It will equip/unequip the first light source in your inventory when pressed and prioritizes already used lights.
-It works with any light source, whether vanilla or custom.
 It will also re-equip previously equipped shields, two-handed weapons and ranged weapons.
 - [**Vodunius Nuccius House Lodgings**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM: after completing Vodunius Nuccius' quest, you can now use his house as a base of residence in Seyda Neen.
 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.